 What are "Clam Bucks?"

-Every registered participant will receive 5 wooden tokens known as Clam Bucks, each worth $1, which can be redeemed at a variety of local restaurants in our area during race week!
+Every registered in-person participant will receive 5 wooden tokens known as Clam Bucks, each worth $1 and can be spent just like cash.
+Redeem your Clam Bucks at a variety of participating chamber member businesses in our area during race week!

-A list of participating restaurants and instructions on how to use clam bucks will be provided to registered participants.
+A list of participating businesses and instructions on how to use Clam Bucks is on this page and will be provided to registered participants.

 Who does this event benefit?

 The Great Columbia Crossing is a fundraiser for the Astoria-Warrenton Area Chamber of Commerce, allowing us to continue hosting this event year after year.
-Additionally, we give back to our community in two ways: 1) By employing/hiring/utilizing Chamber members and local businesses for event logistics, supplies and services and 2) By giving donations to area nonprofits in exchange for services provided during the event.
+Additionally, we give back to our community in two ways: 1) By employing/hiring/utilizing chamber members and local businesses for event logistics, supplies and services and 2) By giving donations to area nonprofits in exchange for services provided during the event.
 This really is a community-focused event.
-Your support of the virtual event this year will ensure we can still offer the physical event in 2022.

 Can I bring a stroller for my small child?